Tradeo ReviewOpen Demo Account

-Since Tradeo operates in the EU, must do so under the Markets in Financial Instruments Directive II.
-This means Tradeo must segregate its funds from its clients’ money, restrict leverage to 30 to 1 and offer negative balance protection.
+Since operates in the EU, must do so under the Markets in Financial Instruments Directive II.
+This means broker must segregate its funds from its clients’ money, restrict leverage to 30 to 1 and offer negative balance protection.

-When it comes to data security, Tradeo uses AES-256 encryption on all transmissions that go via its SSL-secured platform.
-The broker uses bank-grade encryption, and all servers are carefully monitored and managed.
+When it comes to data security, broker uses AES-256 encryption on all transmissions that go via its SSL-secured platform, also thet are using bank-grade encryption, and all servers are carefully monitored and managed.
 Personal data and trading information is never shared with third parties.